 The Harsh Reality Of The U. S. Food Delivery Business

-Those initial alarming headlines came from a study done by Rutgers andTennessee State University.
-The results were presented on the last day of the 2017 Food Safety Summit by professor William K. Hallman, PhD, Professor and Chair, Department of Human Ecology, Rutgers Biomedical and Health Sciences.
+The biggest alarm bell rang out from a study done by Rutgers andTennessee State University.
+The results were presented in May at the 2017 Food Safety Summit by professor William K. Hallman, PhD, Professor and Chair, Department of Human Ecology, Rutgers Biomedical and Health Sciences.
 The research team ordered 169 home delivered meal kits.
 They looked at 271 meat portions, 235 seafood portions, 133 game portions and 39 poultry portions.
 Also, a thousand interviews were performed to determine what consumers had to say about meal delivery programs.
 In addition, reviews of the websites of 427 U.S. food delivery companies were included in their finding.
 You can read an article about the study and report at the Summit Here and one from The Denver Channel HERE.
-Keep reading to the end of the post for a free, helpful resource I developed to assist you in safe eating.

 The study results were not encouraging:

-- Food item reviews on the meats and poultry waved a big, red flag.
-There were safety problems with the food packaging and maintenance of food at correct cold temperatures.
-And they found evidence of pathogens that cause food poisoning.
+Data on the meats and poultry waved a big, red flag.
+There were safety problems with the food packaging and maintaining food at cold enough temperatures to prevent bacterial growth.
+Put in simple terms - they found evidence of pathogens that cause food poisoning.

-- The consumer interviews showed 95% of people believed the meals to be safe.
-We are a trusting lot.
+The consumer interviews showed 95% of people believed the meals to be safe.

-- Reviews of company websites revealed vendor statements denying responsibility for meals not delivered timely.
+Reviewers found company websites contain statements denying responsibility for meals not delivered timely.
 Less than half, 42%, provided food safety information on their sites.
-If info was present, it was often both, inaccurate and difficult to locate.
+If the info was present, it was often inaccurate and difficult to locate.

 The study also showed:

-- On average, boxes were left outside for 8 hours or more before consumers refrigerated them.
-This occurred during every season of the year - even in the hottest months of summer.
+On average, boxes were left outside for 8 hours or more before consumers refrigerated them.
+This occurred during every season of the year - even the hottest months of summer.

-- FedEx, UPS, U.S. Postal Service and the meal kit programs all state they are not responsible for perishable products.
+FedEx, UPS, U.S. Postal Service and the meal kit vendors state they are not responsible for perishable products.

-- Researchers showed about 47%, of kits were delivered with temperatures greater than 40 degrees.
-At this temperature, the meals are considered unsafe for eating.
-The temperatures of deliveries ranged from minus 23 degrees to 75 degrees.
-The packages in the colder range were packed in dry ice while the warmer ones used gel packs to keep them cool.
+Researchers showed about 47%, of kits were delivered with temperatures greater than 40 degrees.
+At this temperature, perishable food is considered unsafe for eating.
+The temperatures of deliveries varied all over the place - from a frigid minus 23 degrees to a warm 75 degrees.
+The packages in the colder range were packed in dry ice while the warmer ones used gel packs.
 Obviously, dry ice is the superior packing choice.

-- The number of pathogens in the thawing-on-the-doorstep meals differed greatly.
-But those kits that arrived with temperatures of 60-70 degrees had pathogens with numbers off the charts.
-Yikes!
+The number of pathogens in the thawing-on-the-doorstep meals differed greatly.
+But those kits that arrived with temperatures of 60-70 degrees had pathogens with scary numbers off the charts!

 What Makes Food Unsafe To Eat?